FreePYQ logoFreePYQ

 Explanation:

-The question tests knowledge of historical peasant uprisings in India.
+This checks historical peasant uprisings in India.
 The Nagara Uprising occurred in the Mysore Kingdom's Nagar province.
-The correct answer is 1830-31 (D), as this rebellion is documented to have taken place during that period.
+1830-31 (D), as this rebellion is documented to have taken place during that period is the answer.
 The other options (A, B, C) correspond to different historical events or periods, making them incorrect.

 Question 25